bwz3rbot/SnootyScrape/README.md

 ## 🎈 Usage <a name = "usage"></a>

 SnootyScraper is incredibly easy to use.
 Simply give it your credentials in the pw.env file and run.
-Input any valid pushshift paramaters and let it do its' thing.
+Input any valid pushshift paramaters you wish to include in the search and let it do its' thing.

 You can then view your database and organize how you wish.